dermotduffy/frigate-hass-card/README.md

 overrides:
 ```

-See the [fully expanded overrides configuration example](#config-expanded-overrides) for how these paramters are structured.
+See the [fully expanded overrides configuration example](#config-expanded-overrides) for how these parameters are structured.

 Various parts of this configuration may conditionally (see [Frigate Card
 Conditions](#frigate-card-conditions)) be overridden, for example to use custom